Proxy anonymity: transparent, anonymous, elite

 Elite (high-anonymity)

 No proxy-revealing headers at all — the request looks like a direct connection from the proxy's exit IP.
-This is what tunnels (CONNECT, SOCKS5) naturally provide.
+This is what tunnels such as CONNECT and SOCKS5 naturally provide.

 How it's detected